tropnikov/virtual-piano/README.md

 # Virtual Piano

-One of the projects on JetBrains Academy Frontend Developer track
+[One of the projects](https://hyperskill.org/projects/101?track=5) on JetBrains Academy Frontend Developer track.

 ### Stack:
 * HTML